MediaComem/comem-archidep/ex/nginx-php-fpm-deployment.md

-In this exercise, you want to configure nginx as a reverse proxy: when it receives a request for the PHP todolist, it should proxy it to PHP FPM (in other words, nginx should ask PHP FPM to execute the application's PHP code).
+In this exercise, you want to configure nginx as a reverse proxy: when it receives a request for the PHP todolist, it should proxy it to PHP FPM (in other words, nginx should ask PHP FPM to execute the application's PHP code; nginx itself does not know how to execute PHP code).

 You can start with the [reverse proxy configuration](https://mediacomem.github.io/comem-archidep/2020-2021/subjects/reverse-proxy/?home=MediaComem%2Fcomem-archidep%23readme#29),